 Day One – Arrival

 We landed around 12:00 and began the trek through US Customs.
 After we breezed through Customs (Yeah Breezed isn’t the right term lol) we got the NJ Transit into Penn Station.
 Then Walked the few blocks to our hotel.
 After checking in and having a brief refresh we realized it was only 3:00 pm (Not too bad) the skies were clear and bright and we still had time to get the Top of the Rock in before sunset, due at approx. 4:30.

 Arriving at the Top of the Rock entrance things were looking hectic.
-The queue heading all the way down the street and we were all ready to run.
+The queue headed all the way down the street and we were all ready to run.
 We had already fought through insane crowds down Fifth and the chances of getting anywhere near the top before sunset looking pretty unlikely.
-I was beginning to think the “Nay Sayers” were right.
+We were beginning to think the “Nay Sayers” were right.
 Only we decided to head to the front of the queue to speak to the attendant.